aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 > 2019-09-15 16:39:56      71954 d3eec91527b02d78de30ae42198cd0c0
 > ```

-5. Substitute the string (_<substitue-with-the-password-of-aurora-database>_) with password string on the Aurora database.
+5. Substitute the string (_<substitue-with-the-password-of-aurora-database>_) with password string for the Aurora database.
 Copy and paste the commands to deploy the AWS Lambda Function along with the AWS Lambda Layer.
 The AWS Lambda function will read the taxi trip information from the Amazon DynamoDB stream as they are inserted / updated in the Amazon DynamoDB table ('aws-db-workshop-trips').
 The AWS Lambda Layer include the [PG8000](https://pypi.org/project/pg8000/) - a python interface to the PostgreSQL database engine.

 ```shell script
 cd ~/environment/amazon-rds-purpose-built-workshop/src/ddb-stream-processor